sanghita211/pypetana/s-petana/README.md

 # s-Petana: Compatibility with _scanner_ derived experimental data

-There are five stages to processing raw data to extract _circularity_, _fractal dimension_ and the videos/images to use as inputs for Fricker Software [https://markfricker.org/77-2/software/physarum-network-analysis/]
+There are five stages to processing raw data to extract _area_, _perimeter_, _circularity_, _fractal dimension_ and the videos/images to use as inputs for Fricker Software [https://markfricker.org/77-2/software/physarum-network-analysis/].

 ## Stage 0